 This continued for several hours, even when I made no attempt to slow my approach or quiet my steps.
-Desiring to snap a photo to share with you, I retrieved my camera.
+Desiring to snap a photo, I retrieved my camera.
 As I was setting it for an outdoor shot, I heard a loud thud.
 Looking up, only one bird remained on the rail, with the other staggering in an apparent daze on the deck next to the window.
 Soon his friend fluttered down to join him.

 I thought I missed my shot, but 30 minutes later they were again on the railing, where they stayed a few more hours.

-Sadly, on Monday there was a suspicious pile of feathers in about that same place.
+Sadly, the following Monday, there was a suspicious pile of feathers in about that same place.
 Today, the apparent survivor was alone, randomly walking on my driveway, as though not knowing what to do.
-Nature, for all its awesome beauty, can be awfully cruel.
+Nature, for all its awesome beauty, can be painfully sad.